ChrisCummins/phd/docs/bin/index.rst

       -h, --help      show this help message and exit --version       show version information and exit
       -v, --verbose   increase output verbosity
-      -s, --strict    reject any kernels which do not validate --cpu           execute on CPU (default: no)
+      --debug         in case of error, print debugging information -s, --strict    reject any kernels which do not validate --cpu           execute on CPU
-      --gpu           execute on GPU (default: yes)
+      --gpu           execute on GPU
       --fatal-errors  exit on error

 clgen